-- a range of types of texts inclusive of prose fiction, drama, poetry, nonfiction, film, media and digital texts - texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander peoples - texts with a wide range of cultural, social and gender perspectives - integrated modes of reading, writing, listening, speaking, viewing and representing as appropriate.
+- Across the English Advanced Stage 6 course students are required to study: - a range of types of texts inclusive of prose fiction, drama, poetry, nonfiction, film, media and digital texts. - texts which are widely regarded as quality literature, including a range of literary texts written about intercultural experiences and the peoples and cultures of Asia. - a range of Australian texts, including texts by Aboriginal and/or Torres Strait Islander authors and those that give insights into diverse experiences of Aboriginal and/or Torres Strait Islander Peoples. - texts with a wide range of cultural, social and gender perspectives.